gilt/sbt-codedeploy/README.md

+# UNMAINTAINED

+This git repository is now unmaintained by Gilt.
+Development of sbt-codedeploy continues at https://github.com/myyk/sbt-codedeploy, please submit bug reports and feature requests there.
+Thank you!

 # SBT plugin for [AWS CodeDeploy](http://aws.amazon.com/codedeploy/)

 Creates zip files for usage with AWS CodeDeploy.
 Uses defaults that support conventions set forth in the AWS CodeDeploy docs.